 Never Leave Your Dog Alone In A Hot Car

 Pack sunscreen for your dog if you plan on going to a place where he hasn’t been before.
 Even if he has a light-coloured coat, his nose can get sunburned quickly!
-Keep his delicate skin protected from harsh rays by applying sunscreen to his noses.
+Keep his delicate skin protected from harsh rays by applying sunscreen to his nose.

 Packing for a road trip with your pup is essential to ensure he’s safe and comfortable.
 If you want to make sure that your dog travels well, follow this checklist!
 These simple tips should help keep your furry friend happy while travelling with you all summer long!